 Eligible InvestorsThe costs of establishing and maintaining an investment fund which is accessible to all investors are significant.
 In many cases they are fixed regardless of the size of the fund.
 To limit these costs to a reasonable level for investors, access to the Affluence Small Company Fund has been limited to Eligible Investors.

-For the purposes of accepting applications into the Affluence LIC Fund and Affluence Small Company Fund, an Eligible Investor must fall into at least one of the following categories in accordance with Chapter 7 of the Corporations Act 2001.
+For the purposes of accepting applications into the Affluence Small Company Fund, Eligible Investors must fall into at least one of the following categories in accordance with Chapter 7 of the Corporations Act 2001.

 Investment ValueTo qualify, the amount initially invested by the investor in the fund must be at least $500,000.
 The investor will remain an Eligible Investor even if their interest subsequently falls below $500,000.